Val Rive has a good selection of local amenities to be found in Léhon, Dinan and nearby Lanvallay.

 We ventured up to the “Le Bistro du Viaduc” restaurant on our last trip, and would certainly recommend it for both the fabulous food and magnificent views over the valley from its lofty position adjacent to the viaduct.
 Open 12-2pm and 6.45-9.30pm (closed Saturday lunchtime, Sunday evening & all day Monday).

 22 Rue du Lion d’Or, 22100 Lanvallay Tel: +33 (0)2 96 85 95 00

-Dinan has plenty of good restaurants, and these two have been recommended by some of our guests:
+Dinan has plenty of good restaurants, and these have been recommended by some of our guests:

 “Very good, nice atmosphere, friendly staff and reasonable prices.”

-Open 12-2pm and 7-9pm (closed Wednesday evening and all day Sunday)
+Open 12-2pm and 7-9pm (closed Wednesday evenings and all day on Sundays)

 6 Rue Sainte-Claire (follow the street off the middle of the main car park of Place Duguesclin) Tel: +33 (0)2 96 39 02 52